 After undergoing the 3MP, your child will be asked to do continuing check-ups every six months.

-Six months after magnet removal, you and your kid need to visit the clinic and complete a similar survey like the one given to you before.
+Six months after magnet removal, you and your kid need to visit the clinic and complete a survey similar to the one you gave.

-Then, visits should be completed after 12, 18 and 24 months.
-This will help scientists and surgeons who invented the 3MP, ways to advance it and be more effective in improving both the cosmetic and psychological outcomes of the procedure.
+Then, you should complete visits after 12, 18, and 24 months.
+This will help scientists and surgeons who invented the 3MP ways to advance it and be more effective in improving the procedure’s cosmetic and psychological outcomes.

 3MP Side Effects